 BIO 140.
-Biology Community Service Seminar (1-2) A community-based learning course.
-The biology students work with MCPSS 7th grade students on basic biology.
-Includes hands-on activities and tutoring for EQTs.
+STEM Community Service Seminar (1-2) A community-based learning course.
+The STEM students work with middle school students on STEM topics.
+Includes hands-on activities with the 6-8th grade students.
 This course is repeatable for up to 2 credits.
-Prerequisite/Corequisite: BIO 101/103; prerequisite: declared biology major.
+Prerequisite/Corequisite: BIO 101/103; prerequisite: declared STEM major.